Lewes pound

-The Lewes pound is a local currency in use in the town of Lewes, East Sussex.
+The Lewes pound was a local currency in use in the town of Lewes, East Sussex.
 Inspired by the Totnes pound and BerkShare, the currency was introduced with the blessing of the town council in September 2008 by Transition Town Lewes as a community response to the challenges of climate change and peak oil.
+The Lewes pound is discontinued and is no longer valid since 31 August, 2025.

 History

 Lewes first introduced its own currency in 1789, but this was discontinued in 1895 along with a number of other local currencies.
 Its reintroduction in September 2008 achieved national media coverage.

 On 3 July 2009, it was announced that the scheme was to be extended and that new notes of £5, £10 and £21 denominations would be issued.
 The £21 note emphasises the fact that five pence of each Lewes pound bought goes to the local charity the Live Lewes Fund.